Church Consultation – Strategic Planning

 - Increase bible study and group opportunities for all ages to encourage fellowship and individual study

 - Establish leadership development and personal growth plans for the staff

 - Improve the church’s ability to grow by establishing, strengthening, and supporting growth objectives in every ministry area

 - Invest in the development and upgrading of the church’s IT infrastructure and digital media presence

 - Streamline organizational structure to be more nimble and responsive to opportunities

 - Improve bookkeeping and documentation processes

-If this list of objectives is inspiring or overwhelming you, contact The Center for Healthy Churches so we can connect you with one of our church consultation experts.
+If this list of objectives inspires or overwhelms you, contact us to connect you with one of our church consultation experts.